"The Williamsport Wanderlust"

 Tour personnel this year included Jewells (who suggested the route and coordinated arrangements with the town), his wife Kathy Jewell (who took the keepsake photos), William and Susan Johnson (Registration), Tom Kenney (PowerPoint presentation), Harley Smith (Treasurer), and Jon Battle (Publicity).
 Tour participants Lynn Horn, Stephen Walter and Ed Wenger assisted.
 Rich Miller maintains the group's website www.orphancartour.org

 The Orphan Car Tour is run each year to encourage the driving enjoyment of antique "orphan" vehicles.
-Pictured left is a father teaching his daughter the lore of old orphaned cars - in this instance a Packard (V. Lupo/Direction One).
+Above, a father teaching his daughter the lore of old orphaned cars - in this instance a Packard (V. Lupo/Direction One).
 "Orphans" are defined by the Tour as cars or trucks which were built by companies or company divisions which no longer produce vehicles.
 The Tour is sponsored by six car clubs in the greater Baltimore-Washington area: Mid-Atlantic Packards, the Potomac Chapter of the Studebaker Drivers Club, the Chesapeake Bay Chapter of the Hudson-Essex-Terraplane Club, the Potomac Ramblers Chapter of the AMC Rambler Club, the Keystone Region Chapter of the Studebaker Drivers Club, and the DeSoto Owners Club of Maryland from.

 (Article by Jon Battle)

 Community Center Line-Up, 1941 Pontiac Coupe, and Pre-Tour 1927 Packard Roadster; courtesy of, Ms. Jenifer Hayes

 Pre-Tour Photos at Byron Memorial Park; courtesy of Mr. Peter Pandolfi